tsackton/taelgarverse/docs/gazetteer/west-coast/gulf-of-chardon.md

 </div>

-The Gulf of Chardon is the name for the sheltered body of water formed by the ~Emerald Bay Peninsula~ to the west and south, and the mainland to the east.
+The Gulf of Chardon is the name for the sheltered body of water formed by the [Apporia](<chardonian-empire/apporia/apporia.md>) to the west and south, and the mainland to the east.

 Relatively sheltered from major storms, it is a well-traveled maritime highway, with numerous sailing ships, fishing boats, and naval vessels passing to and from Chardon.
+It is also rich in marine life and is a highly productive fishing area.